 Over the years, gifts to build, renovate, and restore facilities have helped Deerfield keep pace with the changing needs of students and faculty.
-Capital projects for facilities include the renovation of The Hess Center for the Arts in 2014, the Boyden Library in 2016, the Athletics Complex in 2018 and the upcoming Health and Wellness Center opening in June of 2019.
+Capital projects for facilities include the renovation of The Hess Center for the Arts in 2014, the Boyden Library in 2016, the Athletics Complex in 2018 and the Health and Wellness Center in 2019.

 The school invests gifts that are designated to endowment with the income directed toward the purpose the donor selects.
 Only the income from the principal is spent, ensuring that the gift continues in perpetuity, helping to safeguard Deerfield’s finances through changing economic times.
 There are a number of endowment opportunities available.

 How does Endowment differ from Annual Giving?

 The earnings on endowed funds are used in perpetuity to support the academy’s programs and goals.
 Because the principal of the fund is never spent, it can generate greater earnings over time.
 Income from endowed funds provides thirty-two percent of the operating budget of the school.
 Annual giving income, by contrast, is spent the same year it is given and is used entirely in support of the operating budget of the school.

 Every donor has specific personal reasons for creating an endowed fund at Deerfield.
 Whether it is to afford others the Deerfield experience, or to honor someone, an endowed fund allows that person to remain part of Deerfield forever.